marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 The idea being that once the Management API has discovered a service, it can request the information that would be required to enroll a tenant to it.
 This will be a list of required configuration settings, in a known form that allows them to be easily captured and validated before passing them to the enrollment endpoint.

 The enrollment endpoint for a service will do two things:
-- Firstly, it will attach the relevent configuration to the tenant that's being enrolled.
+- Firstly, it will attach the relevant configuration to the tenant that's being enrolled.
 - Secondly, if the service that's being enrolled in has dependencies on other services, it will create a new sub-tenant of its own Service Tenant that will be used to access those dependent services.
 This new subtenant will then be enrolled for the dependent service.

 Whilst we did not wish to tightly couple the Marain services to the Management API, this restriction does not apply for services that depend upon other services.
 As such if a service does have a dependency, the location of that service (i.e. its URI) will be part of the configuration for that service, making it easy for the enrollment endpoint of a service to create a new tenant and enroll it for the dependent service.